Open Now

 Responsible Grease Disposal

-- Cool It Down: Let your grease cool completely in a metal container like a can or heat-resistant pan.
-Never pour hot grease down the drain!
+1. Cool It Down: Leave your grease to cool fully in a metal tin or heat-proof pan.
+Hot grease shouldn’t go down the drain!

-- Recycle Right (if available): Some regions offer recycling programs for used cooking oil.
-Check with your local waste disposal service to see if this option is available in your area.
+5. Recycle Right (if available): Some areas recycle used oil.
+Check your local waste service if this is possible where you are.

 Maintaining Healthy Drains